droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 If the werewolves die, they reverts to their true forms: a young man with pale, freckled skin and a lean, muscled frame, and a brawny young man with a cruel face and dark, oily hair.
 Each bears a bloody, raw, and blighted wound on his side—the source of the their lycanthropic affliction.

 Any players who failed their saving throw against the curse of lycanthropy soon find that, although they regain hit points normally, the original wound remains cosmetically bloody and raw—just as described in Van Richten's manuscript on the werewolf's curse.
 The next full moon takes place on the night of the sixth day after the players’ arrival in Vallaki.

+Instead of making **raven swarms** fight, let them lift players out of danger (for example, when they're in Reactive Strike range).
+This would make initiative faster while giving the ravens more utility in difficult fights.
+Two **raven swarms** can lift and carry one Medium creature with a half speed if they act together.

 > [!combat]- **Balancing the Werewolves**
 > This combat encounter is a **Extreme** encounter against a party of four 4th-level players, a 2nd-level ally (Ireena Kolyana), and a 4th level ally (Muriel in raven form) and two 1st level allies (raven swarms).
 For parties of smaller or larger sizes, modify the encounter as follows: